sosise/sosise-docs/database/getting-started.md

 # Getting Started

-> THIS PAGE IS OUTDATED!
-I will fix it soon!

 ## Introduction
 Almost every modern web application interacts with a database.
 Sosise makes interacting with databases extremely simple across a variety of supported databases using raw SQL, a fluent query builder.
 Express Framework Builder uses [knex](http://knexjs.org) as a library to work with databases.
 Knex.js (pronounced /kəˈnɛks/) is a "batteries included" SQL query builder for:

 - `Postgres`
 - `MSSQL`
 - `MySQL`